danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 ## About this documentation

-This documentation is generated with Xcode's new DocC engine.
+The online documentation is currently iOS only.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

-Note that DocC currently omits extensions, which means that some View-specific extensions are missing.
+Note that DocC currently omits extensions, which means that some extensions are missing.
 Future versions will aim to improve this.

+## License

+SystemNotification is available under the MIT license.

 ## Topics